THE EDUCATION AGENDA

 The goal being to reform the public school system into more of a business or corporate minded institution.
 In order to achieve this they must transform the school board and superintendent to a governance and management.
 You must also have a means of consistently creating and training new, impressionable leaders to continue this mindset within the school system.
 Once they are in the school system, they will continue to hire other Broad type graduates, co-workers from past jobs, sorority/fraternity family.
 In order to get others on board with this new direction, it will be presented as "all about the students" and many promises to fix "equity issues in the schools" and change education to be more about "student-centered learning".
 All the while school test scores will continue to go down.
 Programs that once worked are dropped and replaced with expensive new ones.
 It becomes very clear nothing is actually about what is best for the students.

-The purpose of privatizing the public schools is to apply taxpayer dollars to fund many different privatized studies (Gates), investment opportunities, charter schools, and online education.
+The purpose of privatizing the public schools is to apply taxpayer dollars to fund many different privatized studies (Gates), investment opportunities, charter schools (owned by billionaires), and online education.
 Creating a path to launder taxpayer dollars.
 It has become a very large business under the noses of several communities and created an equally huge political nightmare.
 All at the expense of our children's education.
 The powers that be want the parents that want better for their kids to leave.
 They want only those that will not fight or question what is going on.
 It also allows for more money to be brought in because the majority of students left will be those that are in need.
 This allows for more indoctrination and the agenda to be pushed even further.

 Nashville BOE Member Letter